Christina Rossetti: Poetry, Ecology, Faith (Oxford University Press, 2018).

 The Cambridge Introduction to Wordsworth (Cambridge University Press, 2010).

-Women Poets of the Nineteenth Century (Writers and their Work, 2006).
+Women Poets of the Nineteenth Century (Liverpool University Press, 2006).

 Weird Faith in Nineteenth-Century Literature: Theologies at Work, with Mark Knight (Bloomsbury, in preparation).